avireddy0/flow-envision/FIREBASE_SETUP.md

 Make sure `.env` file is in the root directory and the deployment script loads it properly.

 ## Next Steps
-1. Update `public/index.html` to include Firebase SDK initialization
+1. Confirm which static entry point you want to serve from `public/` (the repo currently contains `flow-workflow_V5.html`).
+If you want it served as `/`, rename or copy it to `public/index.html`.
-2. Add authentication flows
+2. Update `public/*` pages to import `firebase-config.js` where client code needs Firebase services.
-3. Set up Firestore collections and rules
+3. Add authentication flows and Firestore rules as required.
-4. Deploy to Firebase Hosting
+4. Set up CI deploy (recommend using `FIREBASE_TOKEN` in GitHub Actions or equivalent) or enable GitHub integration in the Firebase Console.

 ---
-**Last Updated:** December 7, 2025
+**Last Updated:** December 8, 2025